Evo-Memory: Benchmarking LLM Agent Test-time Learning with Self-Evolving Memory: Experiments

 In multi-turn reasoning environments (AlfWorld, BabyAI, PDDL, ScienceWorld), \textsc{ReMem} and \textsc{ExpRAG} achieve strong and stable performance on both Gemini-2.5 and Claude backbones, reaching 0.92/0.96 on BabyAI and 0.95/0.62 on ScienceWorld.
 These results indicate that continual reflection and refinement substantially improve procedural knowledge accumulation.
 Performance gains are notably larger in multi-turn settings, underscoring that continual adaptation becomes increasingly valuable as task horizons lengthen.
 While many baselines enhance retrieval grounding, they struggle to reuse long-horizon experiences and often falter in open-ended environments.
 Notably, lightweight variants such as \textsc{ExpRecent} and \textsc{ExpRAG} still perform competitively despite their simplicity, suggesting that explicit task-level utilization during test-time evolution is both promising and underexplored.

-Across all experiments, evolving-memory methods demonstrate consistent gains on both Gemini and Claude backbones.
-Smaller models benefit particularly from self-evolving memory, suggesting that test-time refinement is a practical path to enhancing the capability of lighter LLMs.
-Together, these findings establish task-level memory utilization and continual reorganization as valuable directions for future research, providing a standardized reference point for developing and evaluating evolving-memory agents.
-Additional results across more LLM families are presented in Appendix \ref{app:exp}.
+Across all experiments, evolving-memory methods consistently improve performance on various backbones and tasks.
+These results highlight task-level memory utilization and continual reorganization as promising directions for evolving-memory agents.
+Additional results across more LLM families are reported in Appendix~\ref{app:exp}.
+Smaller models benefit most, indicating that test-time refinement is also an effective way to enhance lightweight LLMs.

-\subsection{Analysis of Memory Improvement (RQ2)}
+\subsubsection{Analysis of Memory Improvement (RQ2)}

 Figure~\ref{fig:correlate} shows that \textsc{ReMem}'s improvement strongly correlates with within-dataset task similarity (Pearson $r=0.717$ on Gemini~2.5~Flash and $r=0.563$ on Claude~3.7~Sonnet).
 Task similarity is measured by computing the average cosine distance between each task embedding and its dataset cluster center, where embeddings are obtained from the retriever encoder.
 A smaller average distance indicates higher intra-dataset coherence and thus stronger structural similarity.
 Tasks with higher embedding cluster ratios, such as PDDL and AlfWorld, yield larger gains, suggesting that recurring task structures facilitate memory reuse and generalization.
 In contrast, more diverse or low-similarity datasets like AIME-25 or GPQA show smaller gains, reflecting limited transferable experiences.
 These findings highlight the importance of embedding organization and semantic overlap in driving effective memory evolution.
 Further analysis of memory pruning rates can be found in Appendix~\ref{app:memory_prune}.